 Flat ‘circular shaped’ pig piggy banks

 The first of these funny piggy banks I found in the 70’s at the former department store Vroom and Dreesman in Zwolle.
 The red one with black spots is made by Pottery Frodo.
-Frits Rood was a ceramist in Alkmaar (famous from the cheese carriers) and used the name Frodo.
-His work was signed with a sticker, but (as usual) these stickers were removed.
-But it is Frodo!
-By removing the stickers (the former owners did that) is identifying the other flat banks not possible anymore.
+Frits Rood was a ceramist in Alkmaar (known from the cheese carriers) and used the name Frodo.
+His work was signed with a sticker, but (as usual) most of these stickers were removed.
+Recently I bought one form a charity shop in IJmuiden with a sticker.
+Which gives me more certainty about the origin of the other piggy banks.
+Just look at the similarities.
 They are imitations of, or also made by, Frodo.
 Size: about 11 cm.
 Dated: 60s and 70s.

 I bought all of these piggy banks in central Holland.
 In itself it means nothing.
 I however have reason to believe (based on experience), that they were produced in Gouda and/ or Schoonhoven.
 Not sure, because no indication of origin was found.
 Two sizes: 15,5 and 13,5 cm.
 Date: 1950-1960.

 Number 791The mould of these piggy banks is used in many countries.
 I know them from Germany, but also from the USA.
 The shown here I Bought them in different stores in the Netherlands and I suppose they were also made here.
 Mould number 791 and a four leaf clover right above the tail.
 Length 13.5 cm.
 Period 1950 to 1965.
 These days you see them a lot from “Scheurich” (West Germany) with mould number 792 and a lock in the belly.